 By Cindy Filmore

-Now that snow season is nearly here, we thought you might appreciate a little insight into the whys and hows of choosing the right sled for you!
+Now that the snow season is nearly here, we thought you might appreciate a little insight into the whys and hows of choosing the right sled for you!

 There are lots of things to consider before you head out to purchase your first sled.
 Apart from the size of your bank account, the four main points you need to look at are: